UWA-Robotics-Club/self-balancing-robot/site/docs/accelerometer_and_gyroscope.md

 Next, we can check that the DMP data is ready using the interrupt status.
 If it is not ready, the loop will restart.
 When there is data available with the correct size, we will read the data packet and update the FIFO count.

 Lastly, to obtain the yaw, pitch and roll, we need to get the quarternion and gravity value first.
 Then use the library function `mpu.dmpGetYawPitchRoll()` to read the values into the `ypr[]` array.
-The inclination angle will then be the pitch, which is `ypr[1]`.
+The inclination angle will then be the pitch (rotation along the y-axis), which is `ypr[1]`.
 This value is converted from radians to degrees and is stored in the variable `input`.

 ```c++
 // otherwise, check for DMP data ready interrupt (this should happen frequently)